 Sister Feelings Call releases).
 At this point the albums were called

 Nostalgia.
 The idea was eventually

 - Other ideas for titles were Magic and

 New Light On No Man's Land (an instrumental which was eventually dropped).

-Another song which didn't make the final album was
+Another song which didn't make the final album was the cover

 - The album was produced by Andy Wright,

 Gavin Goldberg and Simple Minds.
 This was the same team who produced